The Fourth Way of Futurism.

 Short-term thinking is both rooted in our most primal instincts and enclosed by runaway technological development.

-People are more fragile now, not less.
+People are more fragile and matter more now, not less.

 Choose